infomark-org/infomark-docs/docs/content/guides/administrator.md

 ## Generated Files

-The InfoMark-backend generates file in an internal cron-job.
+The InfoMark-backend generates files in an internal cron-job.
 The cron-jobs have a setting `cronjob_intervall_*` which specifies the interval these jobs should run.
 One cronjob is `submission_zip`, which will zip all submissions together (per group and task) such that tutors/TAs can download the entire bundle of submissions.

 The job will create a lock file to avoid creating the same zip again and to avoid race conditions.
 Setting the interval is done via the setting `cronjob_intervall_submission_zip`.

-These files resides in the directory `generated_files_dir` with the name
+These files reside in the directory `generated_files_dir` with the name

 ```
 collection-course%d-sheet%d-task%d-group%d.lock
 ```

 where each '%d' is replaced by the *id*.
-To regenerate a specific file (e.g. you extended the due-date for an exercise) simply remove both file
+To regenerate a specific file (e.g. you extended the due date for an exercise) simply remove both files

 ```bash
 rm collection-course%d-sheet%d-task%d-group%d.lock